Thresh Nasus Deck Guide and Matchups

-Mulligan for: Baccai Reaper, Dunekeeper, Cursed Keeper, Fading Icon, Blighted Caretaker.
+Mulligan for: Baccai Reaper, Dunekeeper, Cursed Keeper, Fading Icon.
 Keep Ravenous Butcher if you have a sacrifice fodder.

 - Overwhelm Shurima is a very straightforward deck: it plays big Overwhelm units and hits you.
 It has some combat tricks to back them up, as well as the ability to give the Vulnerable keyword to pick their fights.
 It often finishes games with Battle Fury.

-- This matchup is very difficult.
+- This matchup can be difficult if they have the right tools.
 Your numerous 1-health units aren’t exactly good anti-Overwhelm blockers.
 You often won’t have enough time to grow your Nasus which can make it hard to kill them before they kill you.
 You don’t have an answer to Battle Fury.

 - Your best way to upset the matchup is to go on the offensive.
 If you let Overwhelm too much time, they’ll eventually kill you, but they can be quite Vulnerable to aggro strategies.